 It is therefore thought to play a role in fertility.
 Coconut water is delicious as beverage on its own or used in smoothies.

-Cucumber is actually a fruit as it develops from the flower of the plant – the clue is its seeds on the inside.
+Cucumber is actually a fruit as it develops from the flower of the plant - the clue is the seeds on the inside.

 Often an overlooked superfood, cucumber can be incredibly beneficial effect for the liver, which as we know plays an important role in hormone metabolism.

 Cucumbers also contain the great hormone balancers we have already met - lignans.

 In studies using both cucumber seed and its pulp, cucumber has been found to have a beneficial effect on blood sugar in the case of diabetes, after as little as nine days.